JC86JC/IDS721-finalproj/README.md

-# IDS721 Final Project-Airbnb housing price prediction model
+# Airbnb housing price prediction model on the cloud

 ## Introduction
 Airbnb is one of the biggest vacation rental online marketplace company in United States.
 When renting for a house/apartment, people usually care a lot about the price.
 In this project, our group tried to predict the price level of Airbnb houses using random forest model, and then display the test result in a flask app using Google Cloud Platform.